fclairamb/ftpserver/README.md

 	// Get current path
 	Path() string

-	// Custom value.
-This avoids having to create a mapping between the client.Id and our own internal system.
-We can
-	// just store the driver's instance in the ClientContext MyInstance() interface{}

-	// Set the custom value
-	SetMyInstance(interface{})
+	// SetDebug activates the debugging of this connection commands SetDebug(debug bool)

+	// Debug returns the current debugging status of this connection commands Debug() bool
 }

-// FileContext is read or write closeable stream type FileContext interface {
+// FileStream is a read or write closeable stream type FileStream interface {
 	io.Writer
 	io.Reader
 	io.Closer
-	// io.Seeker <-- Not use at that stage
+	io.Seeker // <-- Will be used for "REST" command
 }

+// Settings define all the server settings type Settings struct {
+	Host           string // Host to receive connections on Port           int    // Port to listen on MaxConnections int    // Max number of connections to accept MonitorOn      bool   // To activate the monitor MonitorPort    int    // Port for the monitor to listen on }
 ```